Harlequin rabbit: Description

 When showing, the Japanese and Magpies are shown as two different groups, (and four different classes: senior bucks, senior does, junior bucks, junior does) then the best and best opposite of those groups are shown against each other for best and best opposite of breed.
 Best opposite is always the opposite sex of the best.
 The four varieties of each color used to be shown individually (for a total of eight varieties) but this was found too time consuming, hence the change into groups.

-Some experts say that "Harlequin" is not a breed of rabbit, but just a color type.
-Others argue that it is a breed of rabbit with that color scheme.
-This is debatable.
+It is debatable whether "Harlequin" is not a breed of rabbit, but a color type, or a breed of rabbit with that color scheme.
 The Harlequin markings do occur in other breeds, but the ARBA does not recognize it as showable in other breeds besides the Harlequin breed.

 It was developed from semi-wild Tortoiseshell Dutch rabbits.
 Originally it looked like a badly marked Dutch rabbit.
 The origins in the Dutch breed may cause white spotting in the Japanese varieties, which is a disqualification.
 The average life span for the Harlequin rabbit is 5 years or more.
 The Harlequin was first exhibited in Paris in 1887.
 They were then imported into England a few years later.
 Harlequins were used for meat during World War II.
 Harlequins are nicknamed “the clown of the rabbits” and “the royal jester” because of the color separations and markings.